ashanker2286/SR-CPS/README.md

 # SR-CPS
 C function for CPS
-A docker image ubuntu/opx has been created with the required dev environment to compile this code on 192.168.100.63
+A docker repo pkrishn6/opx has been created with the required dev environment. docker pull pkrishn6/opx docker run docker exec -it